wp-plugins/portfolio-mgmt/readme.txt

 * Properly escaping text being output in the admin
 * Accounting for filtered post type arguments throughout the admin
 * Updated language file

+= 1.1.6 =
+* Fixed an issue that prevented the Clients column from being sortable in the dashboard
+* Fixed inconsistencies in text domain name space